 Tempering is a means of rearranging the crystalline structure of the cocoa butter in the chocolate to a uniform, more stable state.
 When you just melt chocolate and use it, the crystals in the cocoa butter are scattered, leaving the chocolate dull and unable to set hard.
 The easiest way I have found to temper chocolate is as follows.
 You can use chocolate chips, though using a good quality block or bar chocolate yields a better result:

 1. Heat about 8 oz of chocolate over a double boiler until melted (about 110F), keeping a few ounces of chocolate for later on in the process.
 Make sure you are using a thermometer for the best results.
 A double boiler is a small pot of water that's come to a simmer with your bowl of whatever it is you are melting (in this case, chocolate) on top.
 Under no circumstances do you want even a drop of water to meet your chocolate.
 The chocolate will seize and be rendered unusable.
+2. Once your chocolate is melted, take it off the double boiler and start rapidly mixing the chocolate, adding in small bits of your reserved chocolate (already tempered) to lower the temperature slowly until you get to 88 - 90F for dark chocolate, 86 - 88F for milk chocolate, and 80 - 82F for white chocolate.
+This is called seeding.

 3. When the chocolate is at this temperature, it should be tempered.
 How do you test it?
 Coat the back of a spoon with the tempered chocolate.
 It should set up dry and hard within minutes.
 You should maintain the tempered chocolate at this temperature while you are using it by placing it on the double boiler or adding reserved chocolate as necessary.
 You may add vegetable shortening by the teaspoon to thin out the chocolate for dipping.
 You can use this chocolate to coat cookies, truffles, candy or pour into chocolate molds.
 Refrigerate when you are finished and your chocolate should set up within a few minutes to a nice gloss and a satisfying snap.